btrask/stronglink/SUBSTANCE.md

 		- Don't divide by zero
 		- NaN
 			- Don't use floats and you'll never run into it...
-	- Error checking
-		- Do it, always, even in sample code
-			- Error handling is all programming is
-				- The problem is an error and your program is the handler
-			- Handle errors like everyone is watching
-		- Keep error checks short so they are less painful to read/write
-			- Single line if possible: `if(rc < 0) return rc;`
-			- When several steps are needed use `rc = rc < 0 ? rc : expr;`
-			- If you're writing a web server, you should be able to use `return 404;`
-			- Anything longer is suffering, even `return HTTP(404);`
-		- Translate codes from meaningful to callee to meaningful to caller
-			- Single line if possible: `if(X == rc) return Y;`
-			- Most of the time this shouldn't be necessary
-		- Try not to mix error code sets within a single function or API
-			- Convert all error types into one as early as possible
-			- Don't use libraries that have bad error handling
-				- Or worst case, wrap them
-		- Functions should have a policy of either reporting or returning errors
-			- Low level reusable functions should only return them
-			- High level app-specific functions can report them
-				- Don't go too crazy, just log to `stderr`
-				- Or show them to the user, depending
 	- Assertions
 		- Don't do anything with side effects in assertion statements
 			- If you're still worried, define `assert(x)` to `(void)x` so side effects get preserved